Hollywood (miniseries)

-Hollywood is an American historical drama television miniseries starring an ensemble cast including David Corenswet, Darren Criss, Laura Harrier, Joe Mantello, Dylan McDermott, Jake Picking, Jeremy Pope, Holland Taylor, Samara Weaving, Jim Parsons, and Patti LuPone.
+Hollywood is an American alternate history, historical drama television miniseries starring an ensemble cast including David Corenswet, Darren Criss, Laura Harrier, Joe Mantello, Dylan McDermott, Jake Picking, Jeremy Pope, Holland Taylor, Samara Weaving, Jim Parsons, and Patti LuPone.
 Created by Ryan Murphy and Ian Brennan, it was released on Netflix on May 1, 2020.

 The miniseries is about a group of aspiring actors and filmmakers during the Hollywood Golden Age in the post-World War II era trying to make their dreams come true.
 The series received mixed reviews from critics who praised the acting and production values, but criticized the tone, writing, and artistic license taken.
 The series received 12 nominations at the 72nd Primetime Emmy Awards, including acting nods for Pope, Taylor, McDermott, and Parsons, winning two.

 Premise

 The series explores Hollywood in the late 1940s, following World War II where traditional power dynamics in the American film industry are systematically dismantled and racism and homophobia are consigned to the dustbin of history.